Brian Austin Green Confirms Split From Wife Megan Fox On His Podcast, ‘I Will Always Love Her’

 Us Weekly also noted that it was rumored the two were living in different homes during the quarantine.

-Fox and Green first got together in 2004.
-After dating on-and-off-again for six years, they tied the knot in 2010.
-Then, in 2015, Fox filed for divorce from her husband, but the two got back together in 2016.
-Fox finally filed to dismiss their divorce case in August 2019.
+Fox and Green began dating in 2004.
+After an on-and-off relationship for six years, the couple tied the knot in 2010.
+In 2015, Fox filed for divorce from her husband, but the two got back together in 2016.
+Fox filed to dismiss their divorce case in August 2019.